| | | |

 How To Make The Casserole Ahead

-If you want to save some time on the day that you wish to serve this dish, you can prepare it the day before.
-What you need to do is to not add peas or top casserole with crushed crackers.
+If you want to save time on the day you wish to serve this dish, you can prepare it the day before.
+What you need to do is not add peas or top the casserole with crushed crackers.
 The casserole can be refrigerated for up to 1 day.

 To serve, cover the casserole dish tightly with greased aluminum foil and bake in a 400-degree oven until hot throughout.
 It will take approximately 45 minutes.
 Uncover, stir in peas, and top with crushed crackers; bake until the topping is crisp and golden, about 10 minutes.